 “All this time for nothing?
 Such amount of power and not being able to kill a young girl?
 You deserve nothing but death!!”

-Lilith lift her up with one hand and right after I could see how Agatha started to age rapidly and shrinking like a piece of paper!
+Lilith lift her up with one hand and right after I could see how Agatha started to age rapidly and crumpling like a burning piece of paper!

 With a grin on her face Lilith asked.